-Equitable and MLOA ratings
+Equitable and Equitable America ratings

 "As of" date indicates the last public statement by the rating agency.

-Ratings are subject to change and this page was last updated on 12/24/18.
+Ratings are subject to change and this page was last updated on 2/28/2023.

 A.M.
 Best: A.M.
 Best's Financial Strength Rating is an opinion of an insurer's ability to meet its obligations to policyholders.
 A.M.
 Best ratings range from A++ to S. A plus (+) or minus (-) following the rating shows relative standing within the major rating categories.
-The “A” rating for AXA Equitable represents the third highest among fifteen rating levels.
+The “A” rating for Equitable represents the third highest among fifteen rating levels.

 Moody's: Moody's Insurance Financial Strength Ratings are opinions of the ability of insurance companies to repay punctually senior policyholder claims and obligations.
 Moody's ratings range from Aaa to C. Moody's applies numerical modifiers 1,2, & 3 in each rating classification from Aa to Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its rating category; the modifier 2 indicates a mid-range ranking and a modifier 3 indicates a ranking in the lower end of that rating category.
-The “A2” rating for AXA Equitable represents the sixth highest among twenty–one rating levels.
+The “A1” rating for Equitable represents the fifth highest among twenty–one rating levels.

 Standard & Poor's: A Standard & Poor's Insurer Financial Strength Rating is a current opinion of the financial security characteristics of an insurance organization with respect to its ability to pay under its insurance policies and contracts in accordance with their terms.
 Standard & Poor's ratings range from AAA to R. A plus (+) or minus (-) following the rating shows relative standing within the major rating categories.
-The "A+" rating represents the fifth highest among twenty rating levels.
+The "A+" rating for Equitable represents the fifth highest among twenty rating levels.